 Intelligent automation can solve these problems by connecting your apps in integrated workflows.
 By automating manual processes and constructing integrated HR workflows, your HR team can focus on what’s really important: recruiting, developing, and retaining talent—not administrative work.

 Workato is an intelligent automation platform (backed by Workday Ventures, the leading HR app) that lets you construct workflows across departments and apps.
 At Workato, we call our integrations recipes, because they’re plain English instructions for doing work between your apps.
 We even offer a repository of 100,000+ community recipes that you can copy, tweak, and reuse—instead of writing your own from scratch.
-Here are some of our favorite everyday HR workflows!
+We’ll cover some of our favorite everyday HR workflows throughout this page, but before we do, let’s define an HR Workflow.

 HR Workflows for Streamlining Promotion, Role Change, and Retirement Processes